-- Each site, group of sites, or the entire SFA must be 25 percent or more directly certified students. - Enrollment includes only students who have access to a meal service. - Identified directly certified student: any student who qualifies for free meal benefits without an application. - Any sites, group of sites, or entire SFA participating must offer both breakfast and lunch, and all meals are served free of charge to all students. - Nonfederal source funds may be necessary to cover operating costs when the level of Federal reimbursement received under CEP does not cover the costs of serving free meals to all students.
-(See SP-54 2016 CEP: Guidance and Updated Q&A #43) - No applications can be collected or approved for meal benefits.
+- Each site, group of sites, or the entire SFA must be 25 percent or more directly certified students. - -Enrollment includes only students who have access to a meal service. - ---Identified directly certified student: any student who qualifies for free meal benefits without an application. - Any sites, group of sites, or entire SFA participating must offer both breakfast and lunch, and all meals are served free of charge to all students. - Nonfederal source funds may be necessary to cover operating costs when the level of Federal reimbursement received under CEP does not cover the costs of serving free meals to all students.
+(See SP-08 2024 CEP) - No applications can be collected or approved for meal benefits.
 Categorical meal counts are no longer maintained.
-However, point of service meal counts are still required.
+However, point of service meal counts are still required. - 1.
 How it works:

 For each site, groups of sites, or entire SFAs participating, the total number of reimbursable meals served by type (breakfast and lunch) will be multiplied by the percentage of directly certified students multiplied by the 1.6 factor.
 These meals will be paid at the free reimbursement rate.
-The remaining meals will be paid at the paid reimbursement rate.
-A point-of-service total meal count must be taken daily.
+The remaining meals will be paid at the paid total meal count must be taken daily.